 As the most used piece of viewing equipment in the world, binoculars are quite versatile and a person will always have a need for them.
 The kind of binoculars one must have depends on how they will be used and for what purpose.
-Hobbyists, serious enthusiasts, and hunters may require more functions thus investing in more sophisticated types of binoculars.
+Hobbyists, serious enthusiasts, ornithologists, and hunters may require prime performance, thus investing in more sophisticated types of binoculars.

 However, for the average person, a more budget-friendly pair might be good enough.
 Whether you looking for the best compact binoculars for hiking or good binoculars for birding, there are a lot of different types available on the market.
 You will surely find the best pair that fits your needs.